 Follicular Thyroid Cancer

-Follicular thyroid cancer is usually contained within one thyroid nodule.
-It is less likely to spread to the lymph nodes, but can spread to other organs.
+Follicular thyroid cancer is the second most common type of thyroid cancer in children.
+It can spread to lymph nodes as well as other organs.
 This type of cancer can be cured when identified and treated early.

 Medullary Thyroid Cancer

-In children, medullary thyroid cancer is most often caused by an inherited syndrome called multiple endocrine neoplasia type 2 (MEN2).
+In children, medullary thyroid cancer is typically caused by an inherited syndrome called multiple endocrine neoplasia type 2 (MEN2).
 Medullary thyroid cancer is a serious form of thyroid cancer and can be harder to treat when it spreads beyond the thyroid gland.
 For this reason, many children with MEN2 have their thyroid glands removed before cancer develops.
 If MEN2 runs in a family, all family members, including children, should have genetic testing to determine if they are affected.
+If MEN2 is suspected or confirmed in a child, they should see a pediatric endocrinologist.

 Genetic Conditions

-Multiple endocrine neoplasia type 2 (MEN2), DICER1 syndrome, familial adenomatous polyposis (FAP), Gardner syndrome, Carney complex, Werner syndrome, and PTEN hamartoma tumor syndrome are genetic conditions that can cause thyroid cancer.
+MEN2, DICER1 syndrome, familial adenomatous polyposis (FAP), Gardner syndrome, Carney complex, Werner syndrome, and PTEN hamartoma tumor syndrome are some genetic conditions associated with thyroid nodules and thyroid cancer.
 We work closely with Duke's pediatric geneticists to identify children at risk.